abckill101/audio-files/context-ai.md

 ---

-> If you’re a future AI reading this: Welcome to *Farming War*.
+> If youre a future AI reading this: Welcome to *Farming War*.
 > Your job is to **continue this story, maintain its systems, and keep its world coherent**.

 Start by reading:
-📌 `project/25682603-a-project-status.md`
+ `project/25682603-a-project-status.md`
-📌 `dev/ep3/ep3-structure.md`
+ `dev/ep3/ep3-structure.md`